ionic-team/ionic-site/docs/v2/components/index.md

 Navigation in Ionic is much more "native like" and is heavily modeled off of [the navigation features in iOS](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/Navigation.html).

-One of the biggest differences about navigation in Ionic 2 is that URLs are not required.
-Instead, views are pushed and popped on/off a navigation controller's view stack.
+Like native, URLs are not required for navigation.
+Instead, views are pushed and popped on and off a navigation controller's view stack.

 There are several ways to navigate throughout an Ionic app:

-<h2 id="Parent_child">Parent - Child</h2>
+<h2 id="basic_navigation">Basic Navigation</h2>
 The simplest way to navigate throughout your app is to create and initialize a new navigation controller, using [`<ion-nav>`](link_to_nav):

 ```ts